 Nothing would make me want to disconnect with someone faster thanks to this impersonal, spam-like email.
 I mean how lazy can one be to send a generic I know we knew each other once kind of email out and expect anyone to be suddenly impressed enough to want to reconnect with them?
 Clearly all of these people attended the same training or have read the same book or article and have decided this is the way to reengage their network.
 It’s not.

 I recognize this post could come across as super negative.
 Especially when I try and be, for the most part, generally pretty positive.
 But this kind of approach to reconnect with one’s network really hits home for me.
 It illustrates the ineptness of people in understanding the importance of building real relationships with real people.
 That’s what building a network is all about.

-If you have people in your network that have fallen off the radar and you think it’s time to reengage, do something about it.
-Try picking up the phone and acknowledging it’s been too long since you two have spoken or seen each other and apologize for that.
+If you have people in your network that have fallen off the radar and you think it’s time to reengage.
+Do something about it!
+Try picking up the phone.
+Acknowledge that it’s been too long since you two have spoken or seen each other and apologize for that.
 Accept personal responsibility for being out touch and have a real life conversation.
 People will appreciate you far more if than some lame ass lazy generic reach out.

 Oh and for those of you cringing that my words here might offend some of the 10 people that reached out to me with this lame approach, please don’t.
 If they had a real relationship with me they wouldn’t in a million years send me something so poorly concocted.
 Besides these 10 are too busy destroying their networks to notice one little blog post from a guy they clearly took no time to build a relationship with in the first place.